heptarch/heptarch.github.io/drafts/demon.md

 dying fire.

-The little Rumpelstiltskin man sits in a tattered green armchair, greedily devouring a scone, eyes bulging as he explains: "They couldn't have that, of course, so here I am.
+The little Rumpelstiltskin man sits in a tattered green armchair, greedily devouring a scone, eyes bulging, beads of sweat from the fire and rapidity of consumption.
+He explains: "They couldn't have that, of course, so here I am.
 You understand?"
 Ellen realizes they have been talking for hours, a plate of devoured scones beside them.
+He clicks his fingers and the scones reappear.

 <p align="center">
   ⁂